Can you “get over” grief? Can you recover from the loss of a child, the loss of a spouse, or the trauma of an attack so that it no longer bothers you?

 And those times are random.
 Sometimes they may be at anniversaries, but often it’s when we’re stressed about something else, or when we’re by ourselves just thinking or even enjoying life.
 And then it will come–what we’re missing.
 And it will be so, so sad.

 The person who told me this also gave me these words:

 In the discussion on Twitter about Osteen I was sent a lovely article by a grieving mom that tells the same story–how she still grieves, but there is also light in her eyes.
 And that’s okay.

 And so I wanted to share that concept of the timing of the grief process with you all today.
 Joel Osteen proves that even those who are Christians don’t really understand grief.
 Grief is not unChristlike or self-focused.
 Jesus Himself grieves.
 But Jesus also laughs.
 And one of the most amazing things about this life is how laughter and grief can often co-exist.

 Grieving is not ungodly; covering up pain and not speaking Truth, on the other hand, is.

 So let’s extend grace to one another when we grieve, and let’s extend grace to ourselves, both when we have a hard time dealing with grief, and when we seem to be able to laugh too early.
 Neither is a sign that we are far from God; they are both simply signs that we are human.
 And that, after all, is how God made us.

-If you’re walking through grief right now, you’ll appreciate my book How Big Is Your Umbrella: Weathering the Storms of Life.
-It’s all about the things that we yell at God when life is difficult, and what He whispers back.
-And it talks about how the reality and promise of heaven can make the grief process easier.
+This little book covers the reality of grief, and the promise of heaven can make the grief process easier.
 The ebook version is really inexpensive, so if you’re having a hard time–I hope this can bless you.